Please contact us for more artworks by this artist

 In his later years, Lipchitz embraced his Jewish faith which coincided with a renewed desire to return to solid sculptures.
 He created monumental works that conveyed the emotional expression of his transparents but with the solidity of his earlier works.

-From 1963, he spent several months a year to work in Pietrasanta, Italy, near the famed marble quarries that were mined by the Renaissance masters as well as contemporary sculptors like Henry Moore and Fernando Botero.
+From 1963, he spent several months a year working in Pietrasanta, Italy, near the famed marble quarries that were mined by the Renaissance masters as well as contemporary sculptors like Henry Moore and Fernando Botero.
 In 1972, the Metropolitan Museum of Art held an exhibition of his sculptures.
 He died in Capri, Italy in 1973 and his body was flown to Jerusalem for burial.